 At Fayetteville PWC, we have aggressive and proactive emergency response plans, ready to implement when faced with a hurricane or other disasters.
 Our crews are always prepared to swing into action, just as soon as it's safe, and work around the clock to restore your service.
-To keep you "in the know," we also have our Electric Outage Map that shows the location of all current power outages in our service area, and you can sign up for electric outage notifications.
+To keep you "in the know," we also have our Electric Outage Map that shows the location of all current power outages in our service area.
 (See p.
 18 for details)

 This guide provides valuable reminders and comprehensive safety tips to help you be prepared.
-Visit www.faypwc.com/ storm-central/ for more online resources and information.
+For more online resources and information, visit www.FayPWC.com/Storm-Central/.